apache/beam/learning/prompts/documentation-lookup/40_ai_bigquery_ml.md

     )
 ```

-This example uses the `RunInference` `PTransform` from the `tfx_bsl` library, and we  point it to your local directory where the model is stored.
-The transform takes elements of the type `tf.train.Example` as inputs and outputs elements of the type `tensorflow_serving.apis.prediction_log_pb2.PredictionLog`.
-You can extract values from the output depending on the signature of the model.
-See [here](https://cloud.google.com/bigquery/docs/exporting-models#prediction_output_format) for the output format of `BQML` models.
+This example uses the [`RunInference`](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/) transform from the `tfx_bsl` library,  directing it to the local directory where the model is stored.
+The transform takes `tf.train.Example` type elements as inputs and produces `tensorflow_serving.apis.prediction_log_pb2.PredictionLog` type elements as outputs.
+Depending on the signature of your model, you can extract values from the output.
+For the prediction output format of exported models for each model type, refer to the [Prediction output format](https://cloud.google.com/bigquery/docs/exporting-models#prediction_output_format) section in the BigQuery documentation.